andykilroy/mcast/README.md

 END
 ```

-If working, the listen commands entered previously should print the exact
+When working, the listen commands entered previously should print the
-data that was entered in the send
+exact data that was entered in the send

 ```
 Lorem ipsum etc, etc